 Tips for Selecting and Installing the Right Wiring Harness:

 - When routing the cables, they must be kept away from heat sources and moving parts.
 Un-noticed damage to the cables can result in loss of function and a highly undesirable outcome to the vehicle.

 - Wiring harness kits should include a properly rated fuse cube so that the entire circuit is protected.

 - Kits should also have ground wire for the inverter case, wire ties for secure fastening, and wires should be encased in color matching and convoluted tubing to provide added protection.

 - Terminal ends should be made of tin-plated copper with the correct hole size for the cable and it should be fused to the cable with a dual-wall heat shrink tube and glue, which provides excellent protection from corrosion.

 - In the cab, use plastic dome nuts to protect the cable installation as it goes through the metal of the cab.

-Purkeys Fleet Electric produces Custom Wiring Harnesses and Inverters with all of these features built in.
-Our Power Inverters also include electronic controllers that operate as timer or a LVD.
-The timer gives the driver comforts of home for a reasonable period while protecting the vehicle batteries from deep discharging.
+Purkeys produces wiring harnesses and inverters with all of these features built-in.
+Our inverters include electronic controllers that operate as timer or LVD.
+The controller gives the driver comforts of home for a reasonable period while protecting the vehicle batteries from deep discharge.
 We only use welding cable to provide the greatest flexibility for routing the cable.

-To learn more about our custom wiring harnesses and power inverters, please contact one of our technical experts today at 1-800-219-1269 or visit Purkeys on the web at www.purkeysfleetelectric.com.
+To learn more about our wiring harnesses and power inverters, contact one of our technical experts today or visit our inverter product pages.